 Millennials also flock to social media create this reputation for themselves.
 Even though the birthrate is slowing down in industrialized countries, the population still grows due to immigration Millennials are more diverse than the last three generations.
 Over 50% of them have a parent that immigrated to the United States.
 Also, the older generations are simply not dying off as fast as they did a century ago.
 More people means the need to distinguish themselves.
 Millennials tend to seek both unique ways to make their mark, while giving a token attention to conformity.
 They differ from each other as much as they differ from other generations.

 Finally, they have grown up with technology and masses of data that must be handled with computers.
-However, not all of them are thrilled with technology, and their is a growing interest in the old crafts among some sectors.
+However, not all of them are thrilled with technology, and there is a growing interest in the old crafts among some sectors.
 If changes in technology continue to increase exponentially, you can expect increasing problems with information overload.
 And this is the challenge that will likely define the millennial generation.